 Aullwood's scouting programs are certain to delight scouts of any age with rich hands-on learning experiences, can be tailored to individual group needs, and can include badge programs, service projects, and more.
 See our Scouting Programs page for complete information.

 Aullwood can be a valuable resource for homeschool groups.
 Students gain a better understanding of science, natural history and agriculture through unique experiences at Aullwood.
 All of our programs for schools and groups for students in PreK through 12th grade are available to homeschool groups.
 For detailed descriptions of all of Aullwood's school programs, see our school program brochure and education catalog.

 Winter Speaker Series

 Every winter, Aullwood hosts a series of speaker events on a variety of topics set to inspire and enrich your understanding and appreciation of the natural world and the diverse forms of life our planet hosts.
 All programs begin at 2:30 PM at the Marie S. Aull Education Center, 1000 Aullwood Road, Dayon OH.
 Admission fees are charged for the public; Friends of Aullwood and National Audubon Society Members are admitted free.
-See the 2018 Winter Speaker Series flyer for the complete Winter Speaker Series schedule or keep an eye on Aullwood's Events page for program information.
+See the 2018 Winter Speaker Series flyer for the 2018 Winter Speaker Series schedule or keep an eye on Aullwood's Events page for upcoming program information.

 Resources of the Earth and Agriculture Discovered and Shared (R.E.A.D.S.)